<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=747520772257475&amp;ev=PageView&amp;noscript=1">

 The EU AI Act and new scenarios

-The Artificial Intelligence Act is the first European proposed law on AI.
+The Artificial Intelligence Act is the first European proposed law on privacy protection and AI.
 It assigns to the applications of AI three risk categories:

 First level - applications and systems that create an unacceptable risk, such as government-run social scoring of the type used in China, are banned;